 1) Redmine plugin for bug reports & user feedback

 If you’re working on a web app or website project, the Usersnap plugin for Redmine is definitely a plugin you should add to your Redmine project.
-With the feedback and bug tracking plugin for Redmine, you can collect all bug reports and feedbacks from colleagues and customers inside Redmine.
+With the feedback and bug tracking plugin for Redmine, you can collect all bug reports and feedback from colleagues and customers inside Redmine.

 It can also be used for alpha & beta testing your web app, since it offers easy-to-use point and click reporting tools for your testers and sends those feedback automatically to your Redmine project.
 Learn more about the feedback & bug tracking plugin for Redmine.